ummehaniali/aamir-ali-master-goldsmith/README.md

 ## Purpose

-This project was created as a tribute while also serving as a front-end practice project to improve my HTML and Tailwind CSS skills.
+This project is created as a tribute while also serving as a front-end practice project to improve my HTML and Tailwind CSS skills.

 ## Author